enquirer/enquirer/README.md

 ## ❯ Credit

-Thanks to [derhuerst](https://github.com/derhuerst), creator of [prompt-skeleton](https://github.com/derhuerst/prompt-skeleton) and other prompt libraries that influenced some of the concepts we used in our prompts.
+Thanks to [derhuerst](https://github.com/derhuerst), creator of prompt libraries such as [prompt-skeleton](https://github.com/derhuerst/prompt-skeleton), which influenced some of the concepts we used in our prompts.

 ## About